Denys Rayner: World War II

 On Verbena, the nickname 'Ben', which stayed with him for the rest of his life, was used as Rayner's call sign.
 Verbena embarked on convoy duties between different escort groups before being assigned to B-12 group, under Commander C D Howard-Johnston of Malcolm.
-During the winter of 1940-41 and throughout the summer Verbena operated with the group in the North Atlantic, before a refit in August 1941.
+During the winter of 1940 and throughout the summer of 1941, HMS Verbena operated with the group in the North Atlantic, before a refit in August 1941.

 Following this Verbena was sent south to Freetown, then Cape Town, for operations in the South Atlantic, before being dispatched to the Far East.
 After the Japanese invasion of Malaya, and the fall of Singapore, Verbena was based at Colombo; in May 1942 while heading for Karachi her boilers gave out as a result of constant high-speed work and lack of cleaning and she had to be towed the last few hundred yards to a berth in Bombay for refit.
 After some months in India, where he made a number of horseback treks, Rayner and his crew came home.